mayankpadhi/AlexaIcebreaker/README.md

 To link it with your Amazon Echo Device, go to your [Amazon developer console](https://developer.amazon.com/edw/home.html#/skills).

 1. Create a new skill.
-Call it `Yoda Quote`.
-Give the invocation name as `yoda quote`.
+Call it `Nice Icebreaker`.
+Give the invocation name as `nice icebreaker`.
 Click next.

 2. Add this intent schema